parsons/mpscd.parsons.edu/README.md

 ## Developing (circa June 2025)

-This project uses Jekyll `3.9.5` and the latest compatible plugin versions.
+This project uses Jekyll `4.2.x` and Ruby `3.1.x`.
+We’re now limited here by older SASS versions/conventions, before the switch to [Dart](https://sass-lang.com/dart-sass/).

-### Setup on a modern Mac

-Assuming you have [Homebrew](https://brew.sh) installed:
+On a Mac, and assuming you have [Homebrew](https://brew.sh) installed:

 ```sh
 # Install rbenv and Ruby build tools